Handheld game console: Gizmondo

 Tiger's Gizmondo came out in the UK during March 2005 and it was released in the U.S. during October 2005.
-It is designed to play music, movies, and games, have a camera for taking and storing photos, and have GPS functions.
+It is designed to play music, movies, and games, has a camera for taking and storing photos, and has GPS functions.
 It also has Internet capabilities.
 It has a phone for sending text and multimedia messages.
-Email was promised at launch, but was never released before Gizmondo, and ultimately Tiger Telematics', downfall in early 2006.
+Email was promised at launch, but was never released before Gizmondo and ultimately Tiger Telematics' downfall in early 2006.
 Users obtained a second service pack, unreleased, hoping to find such functionality.
 However, Service Pack B did not activate the e-mail functionality.